Elliot Mintz

-Elliot Mintz (born February 16, 1945) is an American consultant.
-In the 1960s and early 1970s Mintz was an underground radio DJ and host.
-In the 1970s he became a spokesperson for John Lennon and Yoko Ono, and took on other musicians and actors as clients as a publicist, including Bob Dylan.
-He later became the publicist for Paris Hilton and Canadian drummer Neil Peart from Rush.
+Elliot Mintz (born February 16, 1945) is an American radio and television personality as well as media consultant.
+He began his career as a radio DJ in the 1960s before becoming a radio and television personality.
+He hosted shows on KPFK, Earth News Radio, and Innerview and was also an entertainment correspondent for ABC 7 in Los Angeles.
+In the 1970s he became a publicist for John Lennon and Yoko Ono, later adding other musicians and actors as clients, including Bob Dylan, Paris Hilton and Canadian drummer Neil Peart from Rush.
+Mintz also presented The Lost Lennon Tapes, a music documentary series that ran between 1988 and 1992.